singer-io/tap-darksky/README.md

     "user_agent": "tap-darksky <api_user_email@your_company.com>"
     }
     ```
+    **NOTE**: Each `location` for each `forecast_date` is a separate API call.
+Therefore, `start_date` and  `location_list` values impact the API call usage (and charges, if subscribed).
+The `free` plan is limited to 1000 API calls/day.
+The tap will error if the allowed API calls are exceeded for `free` plan accounts.

-    Optionally, also create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
+    Optionally, create a `state.json` file. `currently_syncing` is an optional attribute used for identifying the last object to be synced in case the job is interrupted mid-stream.
 The next run would begin where the last job left off.
 For this tap, each `location` is bookmarked.
+If a new `location` is added to an existing tap, only the new `location` will be synced from the `start_date`.
+All other `locations` will continue to sync from the `bookmark` date.

     ```json
     {